-A question we are frequently asked is whether or not debt owed to the IRS can be discharged.
+A question I am frequently asked is whether or not a debt owed to the IRS can be discharged.
 Many people think that IRS debt is not dischargeable in bankruptcy.
 That is not true.

 In order for your IRS to be discharged the following conditions must be met.

 - The three-year rule – the three-year rule requires that the tax return on which the IRS debt is based was due at least three years before you file your bankruptcy case.